Get Your Top ERC Tax Questions Answered

 The full story:

 The Employee Retention Credit (ERC) has been a much-needed cash resource for businesses struggling under the weight of the COVID-19 pandemic.
-But one lingering point of confusion for many businesses has been the ERC’s taxability — especially since the IRS has released questionable guidance that actually seems to compete with the credit’s intent.
+But for many businesses one question lingers “Is the Employee Retention Credit taxable?” — especially since the IRS has released questionable guidance that actually seems to compete with the credit’s intent.

 Here are some frequently asked questions to consider, plus a recent development from the IRS you should know.